Facts about the animal kingdom

 Pelican fish (Eurypharynx pelecanoides)

 This species is of the order Saccopharyngiformes.
 It is distributed in temperate areas of all oceans.
-It measures about 60 cm and its shape is reminiscent to an eel.
+It measures about 60 cm and its shape is reminiscent of an eel.
 That's why they are also called “voracious eel”.

 What stands out in a very striking way is the size of their mouth, which becomes larger than their body.
 Its name is due to the fact that its lower jaw opens reminiscent of a pelican's gular pouch, allowing them to swallow huge prey.
 Its body ends in a long, thin tail that ends in a bioluminescent organ that it uses to attract prey.
+This combination of features makes the pelican fish a cunning hunter in the depths.

 What Are Abyssal Fish? -